kvizillon/firefly-iii-SAMLRemoteUserGuard/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PHP Version](https://img.shields.io/badge/PHP-^8.1-blue.svg)](https://www.php.net/)

 This package provides **SAML 2.0 authentication** for [Firefly III](https://www.firefly-iii.org/) using the [`scaler-tech/laravel-saml2`](https://github.com/scaler-tech/laravel-saml2) package.
-It replaces the default `RemoteUserGuard` with a SAML‑aware guard that redirects unauthenticated users to an Identity Provider (IdP), automatically creates local users (optional), and supports secure session handling with signed tokens.
+It replaces the default `RemoteUserGuard` with a SAML‑aware guard that allows you to use external Identity Providers (including Authentik, Keycloak, SimpleSAMLphp, Azure AD, etc.) for passwordless authentication, passkeys, MFA, and any other auth methods your IdP supports.

 > **Tested with** – [SimpleSAMLphp](https://github.com/simplesamlphp/simplesamlphp) as the Identity Provider.